Skip to main content

 BASE_URL

-Testing Yout API Endpoint
+Testing Your API Endpoint

 You are encouraged to test your API endpoints through an API client like Postman, Insomnia, curl, or by directly accessing the respective URL from your browser.